-I look forward to working with you as you consider this report, and as our Department continues to uphold the integrity and security of Maine elections through faithful and diligent maintenance of a secure CVR system.
-Please feel free to contact me at 626-8400 if I can provide you with any additional materials, answer any questions, or assist you in any way.
+I look forward to working with you as our Department continues to uphold the integrity and security of Maine elections through faithful and diligent maintenance of a secure CVR system.
+Please feel free to contact me at (207) 626-8400 if I can provide you with any additional information or assistance.